Graham-Cat/Log-Tower-Generator/walkthrough/04_closed_forms.md

 Have at it, happy coders and computers. [^7]

-[^7]: Python code that estimates processor load of various methods of calculating P(An) and P(Rn) from n=1 to n=8 is available to run in the src/ section here: https://github.com/Graham-Cat/Log-Tower-Generator/blob/main/src/benchmark_suite.py .
+[^7]: Python code that estimates processor load of various methods of calculating P(An) and P(Rn) from n=1 to n=8 is available to run in the benchmarks/ section [here](https://github.com/Graham-Cat/Log-Tower-Generator/blob/main/benchmarks/benchmark_suite.py).
 It shows that the "double sum + mapping" method is superior until n=5 at which point "recursion + mapping" takes over for n>=6 due to proliferation of Bell polynomial terms.
 Prototype P(An) and P(Rn) generators based on this analysis are included in the same folder.

 ## Epilogue